ScottBurger/going_rogue_podcast/about.md

 If you've never heard of roguelike games before, strap in for a fun and widely varying genre!
 Generally speaking, roguelike games involve run-based gameplay and a large degree of random variety with the idea being that every time you pick up and play, it should be a fun and unique experience.

 But don't take our word for it!
 Defining the genre is a historically tricky problem, dating all the way back to the era of UseNet.[Check out some examples of how people have been thinking about the genre over time here](https://github.com/ScottBurger/going_rogue_podcast/wiki/What-is-a-roguelike-database).

+## Show Me The Data!

+If you're reading this far, you're probably interested in the data we use to drive the show.
+[You can find all of our historical data snapshots on rogue-type games here](https://github.com/ScottBurger/going_rogue_podcast/wiki/Roguelike-Steam-Dataset).